 Rite Aid, the pharmacy retail chain, has issued an apology to two undocumented immigrants after they were denied COVID-19 vaccinations.

-As reported by Yahoo!
-News, two women in Southern California were turned away at different times when trying to get vaccinated sometime this month.
+, two women in Southern California were turned away at different times when trying to get vaccinated sometime this month.
 Christopher Savarese, Rite Aid’s spokesperson explained that both incidents “resulted from workers at the stores who were not following established protocols for vaccine eligibility.”

 He continued, “The employees will be re-educated on the protocols to make sure everyone is on the same page.”